- As low as $317/Night

 Summary:

 Welcome to Suite Carolina.
 This 2 bed, 2 bath is 8 mins. from the Credit One Stadium & less than 15 mins. from Shipyard Park.
-Savor the beautiful modernized kitchen, enormous living room TV, screened in patio & community pool.
+Appreciate the striking modernized kitchen, huge living room TV, screened in patio & community pool.
 Suite Carolina is a great place to stay during a baseball tournament, after a concert and during your time visiting the Holy City!
 Have fun in Daniel Island (8 mins away), Downtown Charleston (20 mins) or various beaches (20 mins).

 About the Area